ruth-mapr/drill/_docs/interfaces/odbc-win/004-tableau-examples.md

         hbase.voter

      HBase does not contain type information, so you need to cast the data in Drill Explorer.
-For information about Drill SQL query support, see the Drill SQL Reference in the [Apache Drill Wiki documentation](https://cwiki.apache.org/co nfluence/display/DRILL/Apache+Drill+Wiki).
+For information about SQL query support, see the [SQL Reference] (/drill/docs/sql-reference).
   9. To save the view, click **Create As**.
   10. Specify the schema where you want to save the view, enter a name for the view, and click **Save**.